zkings001/igcse-toolkit/README.md

 - Right Click files to open them in the native application.
 - Notes and Resources come out of the box (However you can import or remove them).
+- You can edit the source code of your app.
 - Visit my [Website](https://thecomputerm.github.io/).